yardnsm/.config/README.md

 - [ ] Add an update script inside 'bin'
 - [ ] Add a backup script inside 'bin'?
 - [ ] Create a 'dotfiles' utility with menu to choose between tasks
+- [ ] Add more file to 'bin'
+- [ ] Add an 'inspired by' section to the README
 - [ ] Add support for ubuntu (do ton of refactor before)
 - [ ] Achieve 42,956 commits.
 Add support to windows after that? nah.